So many websites about moving to Spain are dry, boring and too factual.

 Following on from the previous interview, we find out how Julie is getting on with life in Javea, two years on from our original interview.

-Many retirees choose to retire to Spain mainly due to the excellent climate but before you move, do consider these subjects as covered in our article on retiring to Spain.
+Many retirees choose to retire to Spain mainly due to the excellent climate but before you move, do consider these subjects as covered in our article on the best places to retire to in Spain.

 We examine why moving and relocating to Spain goes wrong for most people.
 We list the reasons most people fail to settle in Spain and end up moving back to their home country.